 Many of my relatives are conservative.
 Some are liberal.
 Most are active as community leaders.
 We all inherited a commitment to family and work.
 In my case, our intrepid immigrant genes benefitted my career.

 Being a naïve outsider was something of an asset.
 I bypassed obstacles others who worked hard to the fit models of institutionalized cultures struggled against.
-The characteristics that led us to strike out on our own, were the same ones that helped us conceive technology innovations others wouldn’t have dared try during the tough economic times.
+The characteristics that led us to strike out on our own were the same ones that helped us conceive technology innovations others wouldn’t have dared try during the tough economic times.

 Risk reward equation

 Luckily investors and advisers sensed our potentials.
 The language of our generation and market was foreign to many of them, and our inexperience caused some fear.
 But they accepted the risk and supported us in return for future gains.
-Many jobs were created.
+Hundreds of jobs were created.
 One of my partners was later named Twin Cities Monthly Entrepreneur of the Year.

 Had we conformed to standard methods, these outcomes would not have been possible.
 Other professionals with requisite pedigrees were let into corporate communities.
 Still stereotypes quietly steeped, undermining their cultures.
 Many women felt they had to adopt the look and lingo of men, many men felt women didn’t understand business etiquette.
 Racial diversity was scant, at best.